mortazavilab/ENCODELIB/README.md

 - Metadata is cached per-experiment (hierarchical structure) to speed repeat operations.
 - Downloaded files are stored under `./files/{accession}/`.

----

-## 🧪 Development & contributions

-- Add issues or pull requests for bugs or features.
-- Follow established code style and add tests where appropriate.

-> If you want to add or change server tools, decorate functions in `encode_server.py` with `@server.tool()` (see `SERVER_README.md` for examples).

----

-## ⚠️ Missing items to consider
-- Consider adding a `requirements-client.txt` for the Streamlit client.
-- Client documentation: see `CLIENT_README.md` for how to run the Streamlit client and configuration notes.

-## Contact

-For questions about the implementation or API, see the docs in `encodeLib.md` or open an issue in this repository.

 ## 📜 License ✅

 This project is licensed under the **MIT License**.
 See the `LICENSE` file for the full license text.

-## 🧩 Client (Streamlit) 📱

-The repository includes a Streamlit-based client `encodeStream.py` (interactive UI and LLM-assisted workflow).
-Full client documentation and running instructions are available in `CLIENT_README.md`.